Complete information: Applications

 Games of incomplete information arise frequently in social science.
 For instance, John Harsanyi was motivated by consideration of arms control negotiations, where the players may be uncertain both of the capabilities of their opponents and of their desires and beliefs.

 It is often assumed that the players have some statistical information about the other players, e.g. in an auction, each player knows that the valuations of the other players are drawn from some probability distribution.
 In this case, the game is called a Bayesian game.

 In games that have a varying degree of complete information and game type, there are different methods available to the player to solve the game based on this information.
 In games with static, complete information, the approach to solve is to use Nash equilibrium to find viable strategies.
 In dynamic games with complete information, backward induction is the solution concept, which eliminates non-credible threats as potential strategies for players.

 A classic example of a dynamic game with complete information is Stackelberg's (1934) sequential-move version of Cournot duopoly.
 Other examples include Leontief's (1946) monopoly-union model and Rubenstein's bargaining model.

 Lastly, when complete information is unavailable (incomplete information games), these solutions turn towards Bayesian Nash Equilibria since games with incomplete information become Bayesian games.
 In a game of complete information, the players' payoffs functions are common knowledge, whereas in a game of incomplete information at least one player is uncertain about another player's payoff function.

 Extensive form

-The extensive form can be used to visualize the concept of complete information.
+The extensive form can be used to better contemplate the concept of complete information.
 By definition, players know where they are as depicted by the nodes, and the final outcomes as illustrated by the utility payoffs.
-The players also understand the potential strategies of each player and as a result their own best course of action to maximize their payoffs.
+The players also understand the potential strategies of each player and as a result their own best course of action to augment their payoffs.